Tower of London Tickets and Tours: how to buy, prices and schedules

 During its history, it has also been used as an armory, Royal Mint and treasury and even as a place of custody of the Crown Jewels and as a zoo for wild animals.
 There is plenty of history to be discovered within its walls.
 In fact, the tour of the entire architectural ensemble, will not take less than 3 hours.

-For all these reasons, the Tower of London was declared a World Heritage Site by UNESCO in 1988.
+For all this, the Tower of London was declared a World Heritage Site by UNESCO in 1988.

 What to visit around the Tower of London